DeFiOptions/DeFiOptions-core/README.md

 ### Validate code

-The main goal of this project is to deploy Options Exchange to mainnet, however before doing that a deeper validation of the contracts source code is necessary.
+We aim to provide a reliable, bug-free protocol to the community, however to achieve that a deeper validation of the contracts source code is necessary.
 You can help by:

 * Executing tests against the kovan contract addresses for identifying potential bugs
 * Auditing contracts source code files for identifying security issues